DiAReL: Reinforcement Learning with Disturbance Awareness for Robust Sim2Real Policy Transfer in Robot Control: BACKGROUND AND RELATED WORK

-In line with the principles of $H_{\infty}$ optimal control \cite{Basar.2008}, previous studies \cite{Tan.27Apr18,LerrelPinto.2017} have addressed that uncertainties in modelling the correct dynamics of the real-world system (as a part of the reality gap) can be represented in terms of unknown disturbances added to the agent's actions.
-In previous works \cite{Kim.2019,Malmir2020Robust}, the authors proposed the use of a nonlinear Disturbance Observer (DOB) to estimate the additive disturbances (i.e., the domain gap) between the source and target domains.
+In line with the principles of $H_{\infty}$ optimal control \cite{Basar.2008}, previous studies \cite{Tan.27Apr18,LerrelPinto.2017} have addressed that uncertainties in modeling the correct dynamics of the real-world system (as a part of the reality gap) can be represented in terms of unknown disturbances added to the agent's actions.
+In previous works \cite{Kim.2019,Malmir2020Robust,zarei2021robotic}, the authors proposed the use of a nonlinear disturbance observer (DOB) to estimate the additive disturbances (i.e., the domain gap) between the source and target domains.
 According to \cite{Kim.2019,Malmir2020Robust}, incorporating the estimated disturbances to modify the agent's actions in a feedforward manner can be beneficial in ensuring that the agent is able to sustain its expected performance levels despite the presence of external disturbances or the uncertainty of the system dynamics.
-However, properly compensating the disturbances by a feedforward action is greatly dependent on accurate knowledge of the system input-output delay.
-An alternative concept is proposed in our work to integrate disturbance estimation with delay-resolved RL in order to train robust policies in randomized simulations.
-We argue that Disturbance Aware Reinforcement Learning (DiAReL) is a suitable approach in enabling the agents to obtain higher control robustness through adjusted policy training.
-Our results show that higher stabilization rate is possible by designing an agent that is aware of disturbances, regardless of delays.
+However, properly compensating the disturbances by a feedforward action greatly depends on accurate knowledge of the system input-output delay.
+In contrast to prior model-based methods, our work presents a unifying data-driven framework to integrate disturbance estimation with delay-resolved RL and train action-robust policies in randomized simulations featuring stochastic delays.
+We argue that disturbance-aware reinforcement learning (DiAReL) is suitable for enabling RL agents to obtain higher control robustness through adjusted policy training.
+Our results show that, given the agent’s delay awareness over a known horizon, incorporating disturbance awareness yields significantly higher stabilization rates than delay awareness alone.